nhselect/step1-training/content/items/demo.md

 updated: 2022-08-26
 order: 9
 ---
-This is a demo of what the digitised Step 1 proficiencies will look like from the Learners’ view, so you are aware.
+This is a demo of what the digitised Steps proficiencies will look like from the Learners’ view, so you are aware.

-**Please note:** this page is solely to demo the appearance and content of the digitised Step 1 proficiencies; it is not the live platform that hosts the Step 1 proficiencies.
+**Please note:** this page is solely to demo the appearance and content of the digitised Steps proficiencies; it is not the live platform that hosts the Steps proficiencies.
 Therefore, your progress won't save, and you won't be able to use all the functionality (i.e. certain buttons are disabled).